emdonahue/prov/README.md

 # deps
-Automatic Makefile generation and dependency management for data processing pipelines from command line history
+Automatic Makefile generation and dependency management for data processing pipelines from commandline history

 deps is a zshell function that contains a collection of useful subcommands for generating and managing makefiles automatically from the commandline history.
 Useful for datascience projects that involve extended pipelines of exploratory data processing and file manipulation from the command line.